shahadot786/shahadot786/README.md

 ### 👨‍🏫 &nbsp; About Me

 <p align="justify">
-I'm Md. shahadot hossain, a senior full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
+I'm Md.shahadot hossain, a senior full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.
 Also I work with backend.</p>

 Want to know more about me?
 [Check out my portfolio.](https://shrcreation.com/)
 <br/>